yoji0806/paper_scraper/README.md

 # scrape_paper
 a python code to do a web scraping academic papers and data from various sites.

-## about Directory
+## about Directory & Files

 - `sample` : store sample python code in .ipynb format.
+- `*.py` : Any python file in the root directory is almost identical to the cloud's running code.

+### note:

+`*.py ` in the root directory is not 100% the same as the cloud's running code because DB-related codes is hidden for security.
+If you will implement another web scraping code, please follow `scrapers_journal_aer.py` structue.
+It should have DOI as a variable, and the return type should be dict.

 ## Potential Bugs